- What is green tech?

 Today the green tech remains a small world of specialists.
 For an individual or even a business, to make “sustainable” choice appears complicated, uncertain and often expensive.
 For innovators (and investors), the “green” innovation is difficult to access opaque information, expertise diffuse, scattered actors… Result: the feeling that many projects are alike, they lack imagination, and they focus on technique rather than use.

 The technique cannot meet alone with a problem that lies in our development model.
-They must wear or facilitate changes in production, the life cycles of products, consumption patterns, daily practices, business models…
+They must wear or facilitate changes in production, the life cycles of products, consumption patterns, daily practices, and business models.

 Who is affected?